Nooneokf/temp-mail/public/blog/introducing-ditmail.md

 ---
 title: "Introducing DITMail: Professional Email on Your Domain, Redefined & Radically Affordable"
-description: "Meet DITMail (pro.freecustom.email), the professional evolution of freecustom.email.
+description: "Meet DITMail (pro.tempmail.encorebot.me), the professional evolution of tempmail.encorebot.me.
 Get secure, full-featured email hosting on your own domain with SMTP, IMAP, and a modern UI.
 Starts with a forever-free plan!"
 date: 2025-07-11
 updated: 2025-07-07
 author: